Why Adding Gift Cards to Your Wedding Registry Is an Excellent Idea

 Ultimately, you should register for gifts that you really want.
 Now more than ever, couples are tailoring their registries to fit their needs.
 Sit down with your S.O. to determine what gifts make the most sense for your life—it'll make for a more fulfilling gifting experience for you and your loved ones.

 What's the Difference Between Cash Funds and Gift Cards?

 Now you know that you can add gift cards to your wedding registry, but is there a difference between cash funds and gift cards?
-It's important to make the distinction between different types of funds and experiential gifts you can add to your registry on The Knot.
+It's important to make the distinction between the different types of funds and experiential gifts you can add to your registry on The Knot.
 In addition to registering for physical gifts, you can also register for gift cards, cash funds, honeymoon funds and charity funds.
-Each of these options include different perks and uses, and you don't have to limit yourself to just one or two.
-You can include all of these options on your registry.
+Each of these options include different perks and uses, and you don't have to limit yourself to just one, such as only adding gift cards.
+You can actually include all of the above on your registry.
 In fact, we recommend it!

 Both of these options are different from gift cards.
-Think of gift cards as the middle ground between cash funds and items.
-They can be easily added to your registry, and they feel a bit more personal than cash gifts.
-Since guests like to know how their contributions will be used, they might feel more inclined to give a gift card to Wine.com if they know you and your S.O. are budding oenophiles, for example.
+Think of gift cards as the middle ground between cash funds and tangible items.
+They can easily be added to your registry, and they feel a bit more personal than cash gifts.
+Guests might feel more inclined to give a Winc gift card if they know you and your S.O. are budding oenophiles, for example.

 How to Add Gift Cards to Your Wedding Registry

-To add a gift card to your wedding registry, hover over the gift card you'd like to add and click on "View Options."
-From there, you'll be prompted to select a dollar amount before you can click "Add to Registry."
+To add a gift card to your wedding registry, select the plus button on whichever gift card you've got your eye on.
+From there, you'll be prompted to select a dollar amount and quantity before you can click "Add to Registry."
 That's it!
-Since gift cards are easy to add and easy to buy, your guests will have a seamless shopping experience.
+Since gift cards are easy to add and easy to buy, they're a win for you and your guests.